 Concrete pump is a kind of concrete conveying equipment which can continuously convey concrete to pouring construction site through horizontal or vertical pipelines.

-It uses a motor or diesel engine as power; they are used extensively in transferring liquid concrete by pumping it to the job site.
+It uses a motor or diesel engine as power and they are used extensively in transferring liquid concrete by pumping it to the job site.

-The significant of using concrete pumps help in placing concrete quickly, even if the area isn’t accessible.
+The significant use of concrete pumps help in placing concrete quickly, even in the non- accessible areas.

 Boom or truck-mounted concrete pump:

 This type of concrete pump is appropriate for vast roads and highway projects as it’s more significant in size.

 It’s often mounted on a truck or a semi-trailer; it has a remote-controlled automatic robotic arm known as boom used to place the concrete as per the requirements properly.

 This concrete pump can navigate any kind of obstacle while it moves, it is also called a truck-mounted boom pump.

 These pumps can be used at large construction sites or at places which have restricted space around the pouring areas.